This blurb is still being worked on. Stay tuned.

-The people had been looking forward to their annual telling of The Four Stories – tales of their planet’s distant past, and how the population was ordered to build towns and cities beneath its surface.
-But now, after the dust has settled, and the work of clearing the debris, and burying the dead, the survivors will be forced to face the dreadful truth – the end of life in Pelstic has arrived.
-The telling of The Four Stories has come to an end as well.
+The people had been looking forward to their annual telling of The Four Stories — tales of their planet’s distant past, and how the population was ordered to build towns and cities beneath its surface.
+But now, after the dust has settled, and the work of clearing the debris, and burying the dead, the survivors will be forced to face the dreadful truth — the end of life in Pelstic has arrived, as well as the telling of The Four Stories.

 Nahroe and his father reluctantly come up with a desperate plan to leave the mountain and venture out into the killer cold and darkness — maybe, just maybe they can find help.
 The awful alternative: remain in crippled Pelstic and wait to die off, one by one.

-As the family dons the very old and heavy surface suits Nahroe quietly decides to begin committing to memory a Fifth Story – to be told to others, if he can only survive the nightmarish dangers ahead.
+As the family put on the very old and heavy surface suits Nahroe quietly decides to begin committing to memory a Fifth Story — to be told to others, if he can only survive the unknown dangers ahead.

 A Tip of the Hat to writer, Fritz Leiber.

 I’ve only recently learned who the writer was of another short science fiction story I read as a young teenager.
 ALL I can remember of the story was a very cold world, a boy, and a long hallway of hanging blankets, leading deep into the shelter of a small, poor, family.
 I have never remembered anything else of the story.
 Over the years I’ve searched for the source of the story based on my few memory fragments and a few years ago I discovered it was from a very early 1950s copy of Galaxy Magazine, a collection of short stories.
 I then learned the name of the novel, A Pail of Air.
 My story is based solely on two mental images I remember – (1) the dark, icy-cold world, and (2) the long hallway of hanging blankets.
 It may even have been that I read only the first pages of Leiber’s book before getting sidetracked with other boy-things, but I don’t remember anything else of the story.